Lambertyubin/marketplace_mobile_app/README.md

 ## How I worked on this project

 My goal was to build an online marketplace for used items.
-This would include a single-page web application and a mobile application for iOS and Android platforms.
+This would include mobile applications for iOS and Android platforms.

 - I React Native for this mobile app.
 - And I used Node.js, Express.js and MongoDB for the backend of the marketplace